Skip to main content

 }

-Policy with read-write access for a folder
+Policy with read-only access for a folder

 Sometimes you want to share just a folder or sub-folder and not the whole bucket with someone.
 For this use case you can use the following policy: